beancount/fava/fava/docs/options.md

 Default: Not set

 Path to a Beancount ingest configuration file.
-See ["Importing External Data in Beancount"](furius.ca/beancount/doc/ingest) for more information on how to write importers.
+See ["Importing External Data in Beancount"](http://furius.ca/beancount/doc/ingest) for more information on how to write importers.

-Fava currently only supports entries of type `Transaction`.
+Fava currently only supports entries of type `Transaction` and `Balance`.
 Set the special metadata key `__ingest_source__` to display the corresponding text (CSV-row, XML-fragment, etc.) for the entry in the list of entries to ingest.

 ## `ingest-dirs`